On the convergence of FK-Ising Percolation to SLE$(16/3, 16/3-6)$: Preliminaries

 The probability measure $\phi^{\xi}_{p,q,\Omega}$ of the \textit{random cluster model} model on $\Omega$ with edge-weight $p\in [0,1]$, cluster-weight $q>0$ and boundary condition $\xi$ is defined by

 where $Z^{\xi}_{p,q,\Omega}$ is the normalizing constant to make $\phi^{\xi}_{p,q,\Omega}$ a probability measure.
 For $q=1$, this model is simply Bernoulli bond percolation.

-If all the vertices in $\partial \Omega$ are pairwise wired (the partition is equal to $\partial \Omega$), it is called \textit{wired boundary conditions}.
-The random cluster model with wired boundary conditions on $\Omega$ is denoted by $\phi^{1}_{p,q,\Omega}$.
-If there is no wiring between vertices in $\partial \Omega$ (the partition is composed of singletons only), it is called \textit{free boundary conditions}.
-The random cluster model with free boundary conditions on $\Omega$ is denoted by $\phi^{0}_{p,q,\Omega}$.
+If all the vertices in $\partial \Omega$ are pairwise wired (the partition is equal to $\partial \Omega$), it is called \textit{wired boundary condition}.
+The random cluster model with wired boundary condition on $\Omega$ is denoted by $\phi^{1}_{p,q,\Omega}$.
+If there is no wiring between vertices in $\partial \Omega$ (the partition is composed of singletons only), it is said to be with dual-wired boundary condition or \textit{free boundary condition}.
+The random cluster model with free boundary condition on $\Omega$ is denoted by $\phi^{0}_{p,q,\Omega}$.

 We call critical \textit{FK-Ising} model the random cluster model with